make-42/cdimage/README.md

 </p>
 If the thick line is closer to the inside when compared to the thin line then your guessed tr0 is too low and if the thick lines is closer to the edge when compared to the thin line then your guessed tr0 is too high.

-You can adjust your values by trial and error or you can use the solver (see below), note that with the images `out-alt-lines-coarse.png`, `out-alt-lines-0.png`, `out-alt-lines-1.png`, `out-alt-lines-2.png` and `out-alt-lines-3.png` there are no reference rings at 4mm intervals (for clarity reasons) such as with `grad-ref.png` and `out-alt-lines-old.png` so only use those images initially since you actually have to measure distances from the center of the disc for the ring positions the solver expects (28.5 mm for ring 1, 40.5 mm for ring 4 and 56.5 mm for ring 8).
+You can adjust your values by trial and error or you can use the solver (see below), note that with the images `out-alt-lines-coarse.png`, `out-alt-lines-0.png`, `out-alt-lines-1.png`, `out-alt-lines-2.png` and `out-alt-lines-3.png` there are no reference rings at 4mm intervals (for clarity reasons) such as with `grad-ref.png` and `grad-ref-out.png` so only use those images initially since you actually have to measure distances from the center of the disc for the ring positions the solver expects (28.5 mm for ring 1, 40.5 mm for ring 4 and 56.5 mm for ring 8) then use `grad-ref.png` (or `grad-ref-out.png` although it isn't as clear as `grad-ref.png` to read) once you can clearly make out the radial lines.

 #### For more examples of expected distortion patterns
-The `calibration/example-distortion-patterns` folder contains simulated patterns for a tr0 that's 30 too low and correct dtr with actual settings being at (23380.0, 1.3899) and the "burn" settings being (23350.0, 1.3899) for the corresponding reference images in the `calibration/images` folder gives the corresponding patterns with `grad-ref.png` and `out-alt-lines-old.png` not being simulated as they would yield unreadable simulation results at these errors.
+The `calibration/example-distortion-patterns` folder contains simulated patterns for a tr0 that's 30 too low and correct dtr with actual settings being at (23380.0, 1.3899) and the "burn" settings being (23350.0, 1.3899) for the corresponding reference images in the `calibration/images` folder gives the corresponding patterns with `grad-ref.png` and `grad-ref-out.png` not being simulated as they would yield unreadable simulation results at these errors.

 #### Using the solver
 The `calibration/solver` directory contains a `solver.py` Python script that can be used to create new tr0 and dtr guesses provided measurements of burnt discs with the different radial lines containing images with a guess for the tr0 and dtr values.